tonyduckles/blog_source/_posts/2013-06-29-happy-retirement-google-reader.markdown

 - Web
 ---
 {% img /images/2013/06/happy-retirement-gr.png "Happy Retirement Google Reader!" %}
-{% quote %}
-After 8 years on the job, Google Reader is retiring on July 1st.
+> After 8 years on the job, Google Reader is retiring on July 1st.
 Thank you for being there for us all this time!
-{% endquote %}

 Thanks for being a great friend, Google Reader.
 And I'm happy to see that there will be plenty of worthy alternatives to fill your absence.